ragavvenkatesan/yann/docs/source/setup.rst

 .. code-block:: bash

+  pip install numpy
   pip install skdata scipy git+git://github.com/ragavvenkatesan/yann.git

+If you use anaconda, just install the numpy and scipy using ``conda install`` instead of ``pip install``.
 This will setup the toolbox for all intentions and purposes.

 For a full-fledged installation procedure, don't do the above but follow the following set of instructions.